DioneProtocol/odysseygo/vms/platformvm/warp/README.md

 4. Encode the selection of the `N` validators included in the signature in a bitset
 5. Construct the signed message from the aggregate signature, bitset, and original unsigned message

-## Verifying / Receiving an Avalanche Warp Message
+## Verifying / Receiving an Odyssey Warp Message

 Avalanache Warp Messages are verified within the context of a specific P-Chain height included in the [ProposerVM](../../proposervm/README.md)'s header.
 The P-Chain height is provided as context to the underlying VM when verifying the underlying VM's blocks (implemented by the optional interface [WithVerifyContext](../../../snow/engine/snowman/block/block_context_vm.go)).